minqiaowang/cx-upgradeto19c/about-the-workshop/content.md

 # Upgrade to 19c Hands-On-Lab (HOL) #

-## Workshop Overview ##
+## Workshop Overview

 **19c Database** is the current version that Oracle promotes to customers and partners as the version to upgrade to.
-Oracle 19c is the long term support version and will be supported for at least 4 years after the initial release.
+Oracle 19c is the long term support version and will be supported for at least 5 years after the initial release.
 After this, Extended support and Sustaining support will be available.

-This hands-on workshop focuses on **Upgrading your environment to 19c** demonstrating 4 scenarios that you can use (both on-premise and in the cloud) to upgrade your environment to 19c in a Container/Multitenant setup.
+This hands-on workshop focuses on **Upgrading your environment to 19c** demonstrating 3 scenarios that you can use to upgrade your environment to 19c in a Container/Multitenant setup.

 ## Workshop Requirements